Just to set expectations –

 We know meetings are chaos/boring/irrelevant/toxic/disorganized/loooooong.
 Pick an adjective – they all apply.
 What we finally need to do is acknowledge why:

-Productivity is not yet a thing.
+Productivity that gives time back is not yet a thing.

 We don’t think of time control in the way we think of cost control, even though time is a much more finite resource and one that can deliver exceptional ROI.